Affordable Eye Exams for Seniors Prevent Major Vision Loss

 That’s why it’s so important to be proactive about protecting your older adult’s sight.

-Good vision helps them stay independent longer, reduces fall risk, and helps them continue to enjoy their favorite activities.
+Good vision helps them stay independent longer, reduces fall risk, and enables them to continue enjoying their favorite activities.

-We explain how regular eye exams protect against vision loss, how to get financial help for eye care, and what a full eye exam should include.
+We explain how regular eye exams help prevent vision loss, how to get financial help for eye care, and what a comprehensive eye exam should include.

 Because of the higher risk, the National Eye Institution recommends that adults over age 60 get a comprehensive eye exam with dilation every 1 – 2 years.